Steven-Klavins/Devcamp-Portfolio/README.md

 ```
 bundle exec rspec
 ```
-I am due to add [Capybara](https://github.com/teamcapybara/capybara) feature tests, these are due to be added in the near future.
+For [Capybara](https://github.com/teamcapybara/capybara) feature tests to run ensure your system has Google Chrome installed, alternatively update Capybara's default driver to use one of your choosing.
+This can be done in the feature test specs found in the [spec/features directory.](https://github.com/Steven-Klavins/Devcamp-Portfolio/tree/main/spec/features)